 • The Joint ISO/RTO Planning Committee (JIPC) is continuing to exchange data and information, review transmission needs in neighboring regions, review interconnection projects with interregional impacts, and maintain an interregional production cost database.
-The Interregional Planning Stakeholder Advisory Committee (IPSAC) meeting was held on December 12, 2020, and the next meeting is scheduled on June 4, 2021.
+The Interregional Planning Stakeholder Advisory Committee (IPSAC) meeting was held on June 4, 2020, and the next meeting will be scheduled for December 2021.
 (Current)